Last updated on December 7th, 2024 at 12:07 pm

 Muskogee Crape Myrtle – Lagerstroemia indica x fauriei ‘Muskogee’

 Numerous bright light lavender-pink flowers appear amid glossy green foliage that turns red in fall.
 The cinnamon-colored bark is smooth, peeling to a shiny light gray.
 A large shrub or small tree that makes an excellent specimen or group planting.
 This Crape Myrtle is the hardiest of them all.
-It can easily be trimmed into a tree or leave alone and make it a large bush.
+It can easily be trimmed into a tree or left alone, making it a large bush.
 Grows about 20ft. tall and 15ft. wide.

 The Ebony Fire Crape Myrtle